A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Automatic credibility assessment

 \subsection{Tools and services}

-While the systematic paper review have not revealed any specific demo papers describing tools or services dedicated to credibility assessment, various publicly available solutions exist.
-Many of them are on a border with false information detection.
-From 2019, the Credibility Coalition maintain a \textit{CredCatalog}\footnote{\url{https://credibilitycoalition.org/credcatalog/}} -- a catalog of initiatives that have a stated aim to improve information quality.
-Besides various organizations (like fact-checking or academic instititions), it provides overview of several relevant tools.
+While several services dedicated to credibility assessment exist, many of them are on a border with false information detection.
+From 2019, the Credibility Coalition maintain a \textit{CredCatalog}\footnote{\url{https://credibilitycoalition.org/credcatalog/}} -- a catalogue of initiatives that have a stated aim to improve information quality.
+Besides various organizations (like fact-checking or academic institutions), it provides overview of relevant tools.

-Besides that, there are commercial projects aiming to help end-users to evaluate credibility of the online content directly in their browsers.
+Besides that, there are commercial projects supporting end-users in evaluating the credibility of the online content directly in their browsers.
 NewsGuard\footnote{\url{https://www.newsguardtech.com/}} provides \textit{News Reliability Ratings} for news outlets based on nonpartisan journalistic criteria.
-Similarly, GroundNews\footnote{\url{https://ground.news/}} rate news stories according to their bias distribution (left-/right-leaning bias) or factuality.
+Similarly, GroundNews\footnote{\url{https://ground.news/}} rate news stories according to their bias distribution (left-/right-leaning bias) or factuality (in the meaning of source reliability and general factual accuracy).
 The labelling is, however, done rather indirectly through sources writing about such news stories, instead of analysing a content of individual news articles themselves.

+Another relevant tool is the \textit{Tanbih}~\cite{zhang-etal-2019-tanbih} -- a news aggregator that performs media-level and article-level analyses, aiming to help users better understand the content they consume.
+It organizes news articles into event-based clusters and generates media outlet profiles, which include indicators such as the general factuality (in the meaning of factual accuracy) of reporting, the degree of propagandistic content, hyper-partisanship, leading political ideology, overall framing, and the stance of the outlet toward various claims and topics.

 Finally, an automatic analysis of several credibility signals (persuasion techniques, subjectivity, or machine-generated text among others) is available as a part of the \textit{Assistant} tool in the well-known \textit{Verification plugin}\footnote{\url{https://www.veraai.eu/category/verification-plugin}} developed and further enhanced as a part of EU-funded projects (\textit{InVID}, \textit{WeVerify} and \textit{vera.ai}).
-The Assistant tool allows users to provide an URL or a local file as input, from which the text is extracted and various text analysis are performed, credibility signals being a recent addition to them.
+The Assistant tool allows users to provide a URL or a local file as input, from which the text is extracted and various text analysis are performed, credibility signals being a recent addition to them.